Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 90 active stops operating within Broulee-Tomakin.
-These are served by a mix of buses along 29 individual routes, offering 323 weekly passenger trips collectively.
+Transport analysis shows 90 active stops operating in Broulee-Tomakin area, served by a mix of bus routes.
+These stops are covered by 29 individual routes, offering 323 weekly passenger trips in total.
 Transport accessibility is rated excellent, with residents typically located 171 meters from the nearest stop.

 Service frequency averages 46 trips per day across all routes, equating to approximately 3 weekly trips per stop.